 How to pack your belongings

 In order to have a great pack, you’ll have to stay organized.
-First, download a free moving checklist to put yourself on the right track.
+First, download a free moving checklist or read a moving guide to put yourself on the right track.
 Then, start packing several weeks before your move date by boxing up seasonal items that you won’t need before your move.
 For example, if you’re moving in the winter, you probably won’t need your summer wear.
 And as you near your move date, pack everything but the essentials that you’ll need during your move.

 Good packing is an art form.
 Before you begin packing up your home, do a little research on the best way to pack a box and how to pack oversized items that won’t fit inside a standard box.

 What is the best way to pack a box for a move?